+Funding for Biostatistics students is strictly limited to PhD students and can be competitive.
 There are several ways in which students can receive financial support.
-The Graduate Group offers funding in the form of employment, most commonly as a Teaching Assistant (TA) or as an Associate Instructor (AI) within the Department of Statistics, and also as a Graduate Student Researcher (GSR).
+The most common way is through program fellowships, which support students with stipends, or with graduate studies fellowships.
+The Graduate Group also offers limited funding in the form of employment as a Teaching Assistant (TA) or as an Associate Instructor (AI) within the group (usually in the Department of Statistics or Public Health Sciences).
+Reader positions are also available, though these don't always carry the benefit of fee remission.
+More advanced students primarily work as Graduate Student Researchers (GSR).
 To hold one of these appointments, students must be enrolled in at least 12 units and have a minimum cumulative GPA of 3.0

 - Teaching Assistant

-TAs are employed at either 25% and 50% time (10 to 20 hours per week), and currently receive a monthly stipend of between $961 and $1923.
+TAs are employed at either 25% and 50% time (10 to 20 hours per week), and currently receive a monthly stipend of between $1147 and $2294 (2017-18 rates).
 In addition, TAs receive remissions covering most of their in-state tuition.
-Typically, an incoming student who wishes to become a teaching assistant must first submit a TA Application to the program coordinator; if accepted, all new TAs must take the TA Orientation, which is administered by the Teaching Resources Center.
+Typically, Biostatistics PhD students would look to become TAs in the second year; all new TAs must take the TA Orientation.

 - Associate Instructor

 AIs are in charge of instruction for the course, and for supervision of Teaching Assistants.
 An AI is employed at 50% and is paid more, but has a larger responsibility.
-An AI receives a monthly stipend of $2015, and receives the same fee remissions as a TA.
+An AI receives a monthly stipend of $2453 (2016-17 rates), and receives the same fee remissions as a TA.
 AI positions are usually offered through the Department of Statistics, dependent on availability.

 - Graduate Student Researcher

 GSRs are hired by a faculty member to conduct research.
-They are employed at either 25% or 49% time, and their monthly salary depends on how advanced they are in their degree.
-Those who have not yet advanced to PhD candidacy are appointed at Step III, receiving between $831 and $1630 per month.
-Students who have passed their PhD Qualifying Exam and advanced to candidacy are appointed at Step IV, receiving between $898 and $1760 per month.
+They are employed at either 25% or 49% time during the academic year (or up to 100% during the summer), and their monthly salary depends on how advanced they are in their degree.
+Those who have not yet advanced to Ph.D. candidacy are appointed at Step 4, receiving between $1052 and $2104 per month (2017-18 rates).
+Students who have passed their Ph.D.
+Qualifying Exam and advanced to candidacy are appointed at Step 5, receiving between $1122 and $2243 per month (2017-18 rates).
 GSRs receive full remissions on their in-state tuition and on their non-resident supplemental tuition.

 Financial Support from the Office of Graduate Studies